heyitscesar/HDR-Brightness-Control/readme.md

 # Adaptive Monitor Brightness UI & Server

 A modern, full-stack application to control and fine-tune an adaptive brightness service for multiple monitors.
-It consists of a responsive React/TypeScript frontend and a powerful Node.js backend.
+It consists of a responsive React/TypeScript frontend and a powerful Node.js backend with a robust DDC/CI control system.

 ## Features

+-   **Robust DDC/CI Control:** The backend intelligently uses the best available tool to control monitor brightness.
+It prioritizes `Monitorian.exe` and automatically falls back to `ControlMyMonitor.exe` if needed.
 -   **Multi-Monitor Support:** View and manage all connected displays from a single dashboard.
--   **UI-Based Monitor Mapping:** A simple dropdown in the settings allows you to select the correct device ID for `Monitorian.exe`, eliminating the need for manual configuration file editing.
+-   **UI-Based Device Mapping:** The settings UI lets you detect and select the correct device ID for whichever control tool is active, eliminating manual configuration.
--   **Real-Time Status:** A WebSocket connection pushes live data from the server, showing the currently detected screen brightness and the applied monitor brightness without delay.
+-   **Real-Time Status:** A WebSocket connection pushes live data from the server, showing detected screen brightness and applied monitor brightness without delay.
--   **Graceful Fallback (Demo Mode):** If the backend server is not running, the UI automatically loads with sample data, allowing you to explore its features.
+-   **Graceful Fallback (Demo Mode):** If the backend server is not running, the UI loads with sample data, allowing you to explore its features.
--   **State Persistence:** All your settings are saved to a `server/config.json` file, so your configuration is preserved even after restarting the application.
+-   **State Persistence:** All your settings are saved to a `server/config.json` file, so your configuration is preserved across restarts.
 -   **Resilient Connectivity:** The application automatically handles port conflicts by trying a series of fallback ports (3001-3006).
--   **Robust Polling:** The backend uses a safe polling mechanism to prevent performance issues, even with very fast polling intervals.
 -   **Clear Error Feedback:** If the backend fails to control a monitor, a clear error message is displayed directly on the UI.

 ## How It Works

-This project is composed of two main parts: a Node.js backend and a React frontend.
+This project is composed of a Node.js backend and a React frontend.

 ### Backend (Node.js)

 The backend (`/server` directory) is the core of the operation.
+1.  **DDC/CI Abstraction:** On startup, a dedicated module checks for `Monitorian.exe` in the system PATH.
+If not found, it checks for `ControlMyMonitor.exe` in the `/server` directory.
+All brightness control commands are routed through this module.
-1. On first run, it discovers monitors and creates a `config.json` file.
-On subsequent runs, it loads this configuration.
+2.  **State Management:** It discovers monitors and creates/loads a `config.json` file to persist settings.
-2. It runs an Express.js server for API calls (like updating settings) and a **WebSocket server** for pushing real-time data to the UI.
+3.  **Real-Time Communication:** It runs an Express.js server for API calls and a WebSocket server for pushing live data to the UI.
-3. When "Auto-Brightness" is enabled, it starts a dedicated, robust polling loop.
-4. In the loop, it captures the screen, uses `sharp` to calculate brightness, and executes `Monitorian.exe` to set the physical monitor's brightness.
+4.  **Brightness Loop:** When active, a safe polling loop captures the screen, calculates apparent brightness, and calls the DDC/CI module to set the physical monitor's brightness.
-5. All state changes are immediately broadcast to the frontend via WebSockets.

 ### Frontend (React)

 The frontend (`/src` directory) provides the user interface.
-1. It dynamically probes a list of ports to find and connect to the active backend server.
+1. It dynamically probes ports to find and connect to the active backend server.
-2. If a backend is found, it establishes a persistent WebSocket connection to listen for live updates.
-3.  **If no backend is found, it enters a read-only "Demo Mode"** with sample data to showcase the UI.
+2. If no backend is found, it enters a read-only **"Demo Mode"** with sample data.
-4. The settings modal allows for easy configuration of all parameters, including the crucial Monitorian device ID.
+3. The settings modal allows easy configuration, including a "Detect" button that gets a list of valid device IDs from the backend's active DDC/CI tool.

 ## Technology Stack